-This policy complies with the statutory requirement laid out in the SEN Code of Practice 0-25 years (updated May 2015) 3.65 and has been written with reference to the following guidance and documents:
+This policy complies with the statutory requirement laid out in the SEN Code of Practice 0-25 Years (updated May 2015) 3.65 and has been written with reference to the following guidance and documents:

-- Equality Act 2010: advice for schools DfE (updated June 2014) - SEND Code of Practice 0-25 (updated May 2015) - Schools SEND Information Report Regulations (2014) - Statutory Guidance on supporting pupils at school with medical conditions (Sept 2017) - The National Curriculum in England Key Stage 1 and 2 framework document (Sept 2014) - School Safeguarding policy - School Accessibility Plan
+- Equality Act 2010: advice for schools DfE (updated June 2014) - SEN Code of Practice 0-25 (updated May 2015) - Schools SEND Information Report Regulations (2014) - Statutory Guidance on supporting pupils at school with medical conditions (Sept 2017) - The National Curriculum in England Key Stage 1 and 2 framework document (Sept 2014) - School Safeguarding policy - School Accessibility Plan

-This policy was created by the school's SENDCO with the SEND Governor in agreement with staff and representatives of parents of pupils with SEND and reflects the SEND code of practice 0-25 guidance.
+This policy was created by the school's SENDCO with the SEND Governor in agreement with staff and representatives for parents of pupils with SEND.
+It reflects the SEND Code of Practice 0-25 guidance.